Skip to main content

 Thistle Ridge

 Thistle Ridge is a group of musicians passionate about sharing traditional Celtic and American music.
-Since the group was formed in 2023, they’ve led audiences in song for one season of Celtic festivals, performing at the Decatur Texas Celtic Festival and the Bridgeport Texas St. Paddy’s Day Parade.
-They are eager to dive into the next season and share their music with more people.
-The member’s interest was formed over a decade of singing and playing Celtic and American folk songs.
+Since the group was formed in 2023, they’ve led audiences in song multiple Celtic festivals, performing at the Decatur Texas Celtic Festival and the Bridgeport Texas St. Paddy’s Day Parade.
+The group’s interest was formed over a decade of singing and playing Celtic and American folk songs.
 This turned into playing together every Friday.
-With a powerful combination of both singing and instrumentation, the band’s music leads audiences to sing along, even if they don’t know the lyrics.
+With a powerful combination of both singing and multi-instrumentation, the band’s music leads audiences to sing along, even if they don’t know the lyrics.

 Rampant Porch Lizards